wlsgudy3/forensic-watermarking/README.md

 # forensic-watermarking
-Created forensic watermarking using DCT and DWT
+Created forensic watermarking using openCV and DCT, DWT